oracle-livelabs/pts/orcl-dbcs-19c/scaling-up/scaling-up.md

 ## Introduction

 Oracle Database technology used for the Oracle Base Database Service is the standard for scalability, robustness and enterprise strength.
-Virtual Machine VM.Standard2 Shapes provide a virtual machine DB system database provisioned on X7 machines, with six VM options available, having 1 to 24 CPU cores and 15 GB to 320 GB memory.
-You can scale up or down the number of OCPUs on the instance by changing the shape the DB System is running on.
+Virtual Machines with AMD Standard E4 Flex shape allow you to provision any number of OCPUs, up to a maximum of 64 OCPUs (128 vCPUs) and 1 TB of memory with a single Base Database Service.
+OCI Block Volume storage with higher performance provides the best throughput for workloads that have high IO requirements.

-Oracle Database on virtual machines uses remote block storage, and enables scaling storage from 256 GB to 40 TB, with no downtime when scaling up storage.
-You specify a storage size when you launch the DB system, and you can scale up the storage as needed at any time.
-You can easily scale up storage for a DB system by using the console, REST APIs, CLI and SDKs.
+You can easily scale up and down resources for a DB system by using the console, REST APIs, CLI and SDKs.

 >**Note** : The total storage attached to an instance will be a sum of available storage, reco storage, and software size.
 Available storage is selected by the customer, reco storage is automatically calculated based on available storage, and software size is a fixed size Oracle database cost.